pocl/pocl/doc/sphinx/source/development.rst

 Cross-compilation where 'build' is different from 'host' has not been tested.
-Cross-compilation where 'host' is a different architecture from 'target' has not been tested for 'basic' and 'pthread' devices.
+Cross-compilation where 'host' is a different architecture from 'target' has not been tested for CPU devices.

 Writing Documentation
 ---------------------